-Recap: Zani’s world falls apart because she is not pregnant.
+Recap for Blog 26 – How van this be possible?: Zani’s world falls apart because she is not pregnant.
 Dr Cohen explains that a miscarriage is often nature’s way of protecting itself against damage or disability, and that most couples conceive naturally if they are prepared to be patient, but Zani remains fretful.

 I have to snap out of it and quickly.

 Action time, I think to myself.
 I still have a fair number of the original supply of 400 ovulations left.
 If I could do it once – okay, if we could do it once – we can do it again.
 Surely?

 Jake and his buddies are off doing the 94.7 cycle race and I have an entire day to myself.
 Time to take myself off to the Two Tarts, but first I want a bit of pampering, some me-time.
 For someone who usually plans things weeks ahead, I have noticed that I am getting more and more unpredictable and impulsive.
 I blame it on the hormones.